miyagawa/plack-handbook/en/04_reloading_applications.md

     > plackup -MMoose -MDBIx::Class -L Shotgun myapp.psgi

-This speeds up the time required to compile your application in the runtime.
+This speeds up the time required to compile your application at runtime.